AnthonyMastrean/Xceed.Hack/readme.txt

         }
     }

-Instead of the usual GetItemAt(int), you'll call the extension method GetRealItemAt(int, timespan).
+Instead of the usual GetItemAt(int), you'll call the extension method GetRealItemAt(int, TimeSpan).
 Inside there is a loop, pumping the WPF dispatcher, and checking to see if the item at the index has been realized.

     [TestClass]
     public class ViewModelTests